thealec1/Neural-Network-Visualizer/README.md

 # How do I use it?

+1. Download contents of `neural_network`
+2. Unzip the `serialized_network_parameters` zip file
-Run the `neural_network.py` script, ensuring that it's calling the visualizer.
+3. Run the `neural_network.py` script, ensuring that it's calling the visualizer's loop method.

 Controls: